ramkrishna-js/learn-cube/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Whether you spot a typo in an algorithm or want to add a guide for the **Ghost Cube**, here is how:
+Whether you spot a typo in an algorithm or want to add a guide for the **Gigaminx**, here is how:

 1. Fork the Project.
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).